-A solution containing silver nitrate (Tollen’s reagent) and a reducing sugar (glucose) react to form silver, which is deposited as a mirror-like coating on the inside of the reaction vessel.
+In this experiment, students observe what happens when a solution containing silver nitrate (Tollens’ reagent) and a reducing sugar (glucose) react to form silver.
+As the silver is deposited, students can see a mirror-like coating forming on the inside of the reaction vessel.

-A teacher demonstration which takes 5 minutes to perform.
+The teacher demonstration should take 5 minutes to perform.
 There are also possible extension activities, each of which would take a similar time.